palosaari/fablab/docs/assignments/week08.md

   // and value 4095 is 3.3V => analogRead() / 4095 * 3.3 = voltage on pin.
 Only in theory.
   // It is not that simple, see analogSetAttenuation()...

-  // Read 10k NTC resistor on IO4.
+  // Read 10k NTC thermistor on IO4.
 It is connected as voltage divider, so at 25C it should be 0.5 * 3.3V = 1.65V
   unsigned int AdcValue = analogRead(4);

   // Get DHT11 data